NXPHoverGames/GitBook-AIM/Sample_Track_GrandFinale.md

 The teams can design there own physical tracks by refering to the dimension and design of various parts of the track that are given in the document.
 {% endhint %}

+{% hint style="warning" %}
+The teams can design there own physical tracks by using variety of materials.
+Try to experiment with different shine, texture nad material of surface to get best results for your algorithm.
+{% endhint %}

 ## Sample Track

 ### Sample Track Dimensions and Design